microsoft/dstoolkit-mlops-v2/docs/design-decisions/ModelPromotion.md

 ### Data Scientists Working Directly in Model Factory

 In this approach, data scientists experiment with / develop models directly in the model factory.
-Each change, including small iterative experimental data science ones must comply with all engineering fundamentals applied via PR approval and related CI / CD workflows resulting in models being published to the model registry for each data science experiment, most of which are not production ready or ready for deployment.
+Each change, including small iterative experimental data science related ones must comply with all engineering fundamentals applied via PR approval and related CI / CD workflows resulting in models being published to the model registry for each data science experiment, most of which are not production ready or ready for deployment.

 Pros: